Sotaro-Suzuki/Deep_Stock/README.md

-This repository is temporarily open to the public now due to job hunting.
-(05/17/2022)<br>
+This repository is temporarily open to the public.
+(01/01/2023)<br>

 ## Short introduction
 Hello.
 I am Sotaro Suzuki, a machine learning and AI engineer.<br>